jonseymour/sudoku/README.md

 ##triple exclusion
 When a group contains three cells whose values are known to be restricted to a triple of values, then any other cell in the same group cannot hold any of the three values, so we reject such values in those cells.

-##MISSING HEURISTICS

-The following heuristics are not currently implemented.

-##Single Dimensional Block Constraints
+##linear restrictions
-If a block group contains 2 or 3 unsolved cells in the same row (column) and there are candidate values are constrained to be in that same row (column) group, then those values can be eliminated from the adjacent rows (columns) in the adjacent row (column) blocks.
+If a block contains 2 or 3 unsolved cells in a single row (or column), those cells are the only cells in the block that can contain a particular value, then that value can be rejected from the same row (or column) in other blocks.

 #BUILDING
 Install the golang tool chain for your host, then run: